wrightben/math/Football/README.md

 1. Throw fast.
 Velocity is the critical variable.
 2. When maximizing distance, optimizing launch angle is increasingly important as speed increases.

+## Notes on throwing a Football

+Pull the first section of the laces out.
+The laces are a lever.
+Thumb and finger (create a pocket), move the hand over the shoulder, aim the ball, press the lever with the finger.
+Flush.
+You'll naturally end up with a cross-body, thumbs-down arm motion.

+Aim the ball: The angle of the hand controls the nose of the ball; The nose has to be pointing at the target.
+Pushing the lever creates the spiral.
+The position of the arm over the shoulder, like a hand of a clock, determines the angle of the ball.
+The speed of the arm creates the velocity.